tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/as_lifecycle_hook.html.markdown

 * `notification_target_type` - (Optional) Target type, which can be CMQ_QUEUE or CMQ_TOPIC.
 * `notification_topic_name` - (Optional) For CMQ_TOPIC type, a name of topic must be set.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - ID of the resource.